-- A bucket of hot soapy water (dishwashing detergent etc is fine, but avoid strong colours which may stain the yarn)
+- A bucket of warm soapy water (dishwashing detergent etc is fine, but avoid strong colours which may stain the yarn)

-- At least ten minutes of time per ball
+- At least five to ten minutes of time per ball

-- Once you have your yarn, you need to start with a small wad of yarn, and wrap more of the fibres around it into a rough ball shape.
+Once you have your yarn, you need to start with a small wad of yarn, and wrap more of the fibres around it into a rough ball shape.
 You want to make this ball about twice the size you want it to turn out to be in the end.
 Repeat this process until you have a desired number of balls.

-- Once you’ve formed a ball, dip it into the hot soapy water – if you’re doing this with a child, make sure to supervise them and check the water isn’t too hot!
+Once you’ve formed the desired number of wool ball, dip them into the hot soapy water – if you’re doing this with a child, make sure to supervise them and check the water isn’t too hot!
 You need to totally saturate the fibres with water.
 At this point, it will seem irregular and untidy: don’t worry!